ghc-proposals/ghc-proposals/proposals/0000-record-dot-syntax.md

 **Polymorphic updates:** When enabled, this extension takes the `a{b=c}` syntax and uses it to mean `setField`.
 The biggest difference a user is likely to experience is that the resulting type of `a{b=c}` is the same as the type `a` - you _cannot_ change the type of the record by updating its fields.
 The removal of polymorphism is considered essential to preserve decent type inference, and is the only option supported by [the `HasField` proposal](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst).
 Anyone wishing to use polymorphic updates can write `let Foo{..} = Foo{polyField=[], ..}` instead.

 **Higher-rank fields:** It is impossible to express `HasField` instances for data types such as `data T = MkT { foo :: forall a . a -> a}`, which means they can't have this syntax available.
 Users can still write their own selector functions using record puns if required.
+There is a possibility that with future types of impredicativity such `getField` expressions could be solved specially by the compiler.

 **Stealing a.b syntax:** The `a.b` syntax is commonly used in conjunction with the `lens` library, e.g. `expr^.field1.field2`.
 Treating `a.b` without spaces as a record projection would break such code.
 The alternatives would be to use a library with a different lens composition operator (e.g. `optics`), introduce an alias in `lens` for `.` (perhaps `%`), write such expressions with spaces, or not enable this extension when also using lenses.
 While unfortunate, we consider that people who are heavy users of lens don't feel the problems of inadequate records as strongly, so the problems are lessened.